brandon-m-wang/options-mm/README.md

 - All contracts share the same expiry date
 - All contracts are options for the same underlying security

-PnL and unrealized PnL are determined at each timestep for pricing strategy evauation.
+PnL and unrealized PnL are calculated at each timestep.

 Tutorial coming soon.